chieftain0/PID/README.md

 # PID

-Simple Python implementation of PID algorithm
+Simple C++ and Python implementation of the PID algorithm